mkp170791/numpy/doc/source/dev/development_environment.rst

 volunteer project, things do sometimes get dropped and it's totally fine to ping us if something has sat without a response for about two to four weeks.

-So go ahead and pick something that annoys or confuses you about numpy, experiment with the code, hang around for discussions or go through the reference documents to try to fix it.
+So go ahead and pick something that annoys or confuses you about numpy_demo, experiment with the code, hang around for discussions or go through the reference documents to try to fix it.
 Things will fall in place and soon you'll have a pretty good understanding of the project as a whole.
 Good Luck!